hrgui/hrgui.github.io/src/content/posts/2026/03/a-year-later-with-ai.md

 ---
 title: "A Year Later: Me and AI"
 date: "3/22/2026"
-excerpt: I finally update this site... a year later, making it more what I wanted to seek after, and all that  is thanks to AI.
+excerpt: A year later, I made my futuristic vision of this site a reality; AI helped with execution, but the creative direction stayed mine.
 ---

 Over the weekend I got inspired to try [Stitch](http://stitch.withgoogle.com/), a vibe-design tool that helps people like me who struggle to land a solid color scheme from scratch.
 I have been catching up on One Piece lately, and the rebellious, lab-coat energy of Dr. Vegapunk's aesthetic really grabbed me.
 I used that as a starting point, layered in some Iron Man vibes, and pushed it toward something unmistakably technical — because if you are reading this, that is exactly what you are going to get from me.